ManikandanPrabhu13/waterturbidity-nephelometer/README.md

 | Highly Turbid   |    100+     |  High   |

-*Note: Values shown are representative of expected system behavior based on nephelometric principle.
-Actual readings may vary with setup geometry and ambient light conditions.*
+*Note:*Note: Values shown are representative of expected system behavior based on the nephelometric principle.
+Actual readings may vary due to factors such as sensor placement, alignment, and ambient light conditions.*

 ## 📷 Project Demonstration